mannyjv/jukePlayer/README.md

-# Juke: A simple spotify clone to play your favorite music.
+# Juke: A simple spotify clone to play your favorite music!

 check it out here...